cablespaghetti/cablespaghetti.dev/content/2025-06-19-hosting-a-fediverse-instance-on-an-original-raspberry-pi.md

 ### Getting a TLS Certificate

 I've previously used [certbot](https://certbot.eff.org/) for getting TLS certificates (when not using Kubernetes of course).
 However it is a Python application and I immediately ran out of ramdisk when I tried to install it.
 I then went searching on [pkgs.alpinelinux.org](https://pkgs.alpinelinux.org/) and discovered [acme.sh](https://github.com/acmesh-official/acme.sh).
-You know the drill by now `apk install acme.sh`.
+You know the drill by now `apk acme.sh`.

 I'm assuming that you read my previous post and you have a DNS record for your domain pointing at your Raspberry Pi and port 80 is open to the internet...if not...do that...